About

 While at the University of Kentucky, I conducted research with the University of Kentucky Math Lab

-and also as part of the Multimodal Vision Research Laboratory.
+and the Multimodal Vision Research Laboratory.

 A copy of my CV can be found here along with my contact information.